0xlgtm/0xlgtm.com/content/blog/musings-of-a-nobody.md

 A collection of lessons that I've learnt (mostly the hard way lol) ever since I left my full time job with Kyber.
 In no particular order:

 # Money
-- The value of money is dependent on how much money you have.
+- The value of money is highly correlated on how much money you have.
 The more you have, the lesser it's worth.
 - You are already a billionaire, a time billionaire.

 # Health